openrndr/openrndr-guide/docs/Topic_InteractiveAnimations.md

 ```

-Animatable.animate() cues a single animation for a single value.
+Animatable.animate() queues a single animation for a single value.
 An animation consists of a target value and a duration and optionally a method of easing the animation.

 In cases in which the target value is unknown but the increment is known one can use Animatable.add()